 If you do not have any injuries, especially tennis elbow or arthritis, you should be able to handle a heavier paddle.
 But if you do have any of the issues mentioned above – go for a mid-weight paddle (somewhere in the 7.3 to 8.4 oz range).

 It’s also important to select a grip that fits your hand size.
 We’ve listed the grip size of each paddle.
 When in doubt between two sizes, get the smaller of the two.
-Here is the quick and easy way to determine grip size just based off of your height.
+Here is the quick and easy way to determine grip size just based on your height.
 If you’re looking for a more detailed guide to buying your first paddle and other factors to consider, please see our Complete Pickleball Paddle Buyers Guide.

 Pickleball, Inc. Champion Graphite Pickleball Paddle